Another Gospel: Contents

-Another Gospel discusses a wide range of groups, including Mormonism, Seventh-day Adventism, Jehovah's Witnesses, Christian Science, New Thought and Unity, the Worldwide Church of God, the Way International, the Children of God, the Unification Church, Hare Krishnas, Baháʼís, and Scientology.
+Another Gospel discusses a wide range of groups, including Latter-day Saints, Seventh-day Adventism, Jehovah's Witnesses, Christian Science, New Thought and Unity, the Worldwide Church of God, the Way International, the Children of God, the Unification Church, Hare Krishnas, Baháʼís, and Scientology.
 Other groups, including Rosicrucianism and Swedenborgianism, are described in the appendices.
 Tucker discusses some of the controversies related to these groups while adding that new religions frequently maintain an "ability to reach out and meet the needs of people who are suffering and dejected."

 Tucker writes about the New Age movement, "The most popular and widely publicized new religion in recent years has been the New Age movement, a difficult-to-define variety of mystical, spiritualistic, and occultic groups that above all else are not new.
 From channeling crystals to harmonic convergence, celebrities and ordinary citizens have been captivated by this increasingly popular religious trend."
 Tucker asks: "Is New Age merely an age-old form of the occult that will taper off in popularity as the fad loses its luster, or is it truly a movement that has only barely begun to make its all-encompassing mark on the world?" and warns that "every individual concerned about maintaining traditional Christian values should be apprehensive about the potential negative effect the New Age may have on the coming generations."

 In the discussion of the Unification Church, Tucker writes that the organization has employed controversial recruitment tactics, which subsequently led to college students dropping out of universities to join it.
 "The recruitment strategy of the Unification Church was widely criticized for utilizing tactics that sometimes were compared to brainwashing techniques," writes Tucker.
 Another Gospel describes how Unification Church founder Sun Myung Moon stated that he was told by Jesus Christ to complete a task which Jesus had not succeeded in, and to carry out God's desires on earth.